I see that Mission of Deeds gives beds and furniture to a lot of people. How do these people come to you and how do you

 There are some items you do not take, like electronics, toys and clothing.
 Couldn’t people in need use these things?

 Yes, they could, but we have found it important to focus on items that are most needed by our clients that other organizations in this area do not supply.
 Clothing is a specialized field that other charities are involved with.
 Toys are another specialized area with recall and safety issues.
 Electronics, such as televisions and computers, present issues of expensive disposal for items that do not work.
 By focusing on the large array of beds, furniture and household goods that is our specialty, we have developed expertise in an area underserved by other organizations and very much needed by the formerly homeless and others in difficult situations.

 Mission of Deeds sounds like an interesting organization.
 How can I learn more about you?

 The resources on this website are a start.
 You can also telephone (781-944-9797) or email (firstname.lastname@example.org) to request brochures and other written material.
 The best way, however, is to pay us a visit.
 We love to have visitors and we will give you a tour of our facility.
 You may see us in the process of helping a client and you will meet some of our volunteers and staff.
-We are open from 9 am to 4 pm Monday through Friday, as well as two Saturday mornings per month (the second and third calendar Saturdays) from 9 am to 12 noon.
+We are open from 9 am to 4 pm Monday through Friday, as well as most Saturday mornings from 9 am to 12 noon.
 You don’t need an appointment, nor do you need to bring a donation.
 Come on down!

 In what cities and towns will the Mission of Deeds pick up donated items?